Grandparents eating breakfast with their granddaughter.

 How To Apply For A Senior Refinance Program

-When you refinance your mortgage loan, you replace your current loan with a new loan that’s more manageable.
+When you refinance your mortgage loan, you replace your current loan with a new loan.
 You can refinance to get a lower interest rate, reduce your monthly payment or take cash out to cover debt.
 A refinance can have a dramatic, positive impact on your finances in both the short and long term.

 The refinance process begins with an application.
-You are under no obligation to use your current lender and can submit an application with any lender you choose.
+You’re under no obligation to use your current lender, and you can submit an application with any lender you choose.
 Your lender will usually ask you for documentation that proves your income.
-This can include statements detailing your Social Security benefits, tax returns and any statements from your retirement accounts or pension plans.
+This documentation can include tax returns, statements detailing your Social Security benefits and any statements from your retirement accounts or pension plans.

-Living on a fixed income or a low income can make it more difficult to qualify for a refinance.
-Lenders need to know that you have enough money to cover your monthly payments.
-They also need to know that if you run into financial hardship, you have enough in savings to continue making your payments.
+Living on a fixed or low income can make it more difficult to qualify for a refinance.
+Lenders need to know you have enough money to cover your monthly payments.
+They also need to know that if you encounter financial hardship, you have enough in savings to continue making your payments.
 As long as you understand the hurdles you’ll face when applying for senior refinance programs and provide your lender with the necessary documentation, you’ll be in good shape.

 Increase Your Chances Of Getting Approved

 Whether you’re refinancing your current home or planning on buying a new one with a new mortgage, you’ll want to maximize your chances of approval before you apply.
-Here are a few simple things you can do to increase your chances of approval.
+Here are a few simple ways to increase your chances of approval:

 Start With Your Current Lender

-You may have an increased chance of getting approved for a refinance with your current lender since they will already know the details of your loan.
-Your lender may be able to suggest different refinance programs for seniors that you’ll easily qualify for and may even be able to loosen the requirements to refinance (if you’re up to date on your mortgage payments).
+You may have an increased chance of getting approved for a refinance with your current lender since they’ll already know the details of your existing loan.
+Your lender may be able to suggest different senior refinance programs that you’ll easily qualify for, and they may even be able to loosen the requirements to refinance if you’re up to date on your mortgage payments.

 Include All Your Income

 Your lender will ask you questions about your income and assets when you apply for a new mortgage or a mortgage refinance.
 However, lenders don’t only consider income from employment when they review your application.
-Maximize your chances of getting approved by including all streams of income with your application.
+Maximize your chances of getting approved by including all streams of income when you apply.
 Some sources of income your lender might consider include:

 • Social Security payments